mikelevins/bard/docs/bard.md

 mirrors the syntax for retrieving a value.

 Getting a variable value:

     answer

 Setting a variable value:

     (set! answer 42)

-Getting a record field:
+Getting a table or record field:

     (mypoint 'x)

-Setting a variable value:
+Setting a table or record field:

     (set! (mypoint 'x) 42)

 Getting a list or vector field:

     (myvec 2)

-Setting a variable value:
+Setting a list or vector field:

     (set! (myvec 2) 42)

 **time**